Skip to main content

 1977–1978

-The Kennel Club (UK) became the first organization to officially recognize agility as a sport with sanctioned rules.
-The first regulated trial was held at Crufts that year.
+The Kennel Club (UK) introduced the first set of agility regulations — standardizing equipment, ensuring canine safety, and recognizing agility as a sport with sanctioned rules.
 The sport spread to North America through the 1980s.

 Today

-Agility is one of the most popular dog sports in the United States, with trials running nearly every weekend across the country.
-The organizational landscape stays diverse on purpose — handlers compete in multiple venues to access different course-design philosophies and trial availability.
+Agility is one of the most popular dog sports in the United States, with trials running nearly every weekend.
+The organizational landscape stays diverse on purpose — seven US sanctioning bodies run parallel programs, and handlers compete across multiple venues to access different course-design philosophies and trial availability.

 02 · The obstacles